How will paid advertising evolve?

 Joe Read

-What are your predictions for paid advertising in 2020?
+What are your predictions for paid advertising?

 This gives the platforms more control over content and makes life easier for business owners & advertisers.
 Platforms are getting more confident in their ability to automatically create effective adverts and slowly we’ve seen advertisers are beginning to trust the platforms ability to do this too.